EvieQ22/Evie-Portfolio/README.md

 ### Tourism Analysis Report

-**View Power BI Report:** [Tourism Analysis Report](https://github.com/EvieQ22/Evie-Portfolio/blob/main/)
+**View Power BI Report:** [Tourism Analysis Report](https://github.com/EvieQ22/Evie-Portfolio/blob/main/Tourism_Analysis_Report.pbix)

-**Goal:** To analyze the quality of water samples collected across several monitoring stations to identify pollution trends and assess environmental health.

-**Description:** This project involved exploring a rich environmental dataset containing key water quality indicators such as pH, turbidity, dissolved oxygen, nitrogen, and phosphorus levels.
-The aim was to uncover patterns in water pollution events, assess the impact of surrounding land use types (urban, agricultural, forest), and understand how various environmental factors affect aquatic life.
-The Power BI report delivers an interactive, insight-driven dashboard that highlights areas with recurring pollution events and declining fish populations.
+**Goal:** To understand how tourism is performing across different regions and seasons, identify what’s working, what’s not, and suggest simple, practical ways to improve visitor experiences and boost revenue.

+**Description:** This report explores key tourism metrics including revenue, number of visits, and customer satisfaction—across different regions and months.
+It is designed to help tourism planners and stakeholders quickly spot trends, identify gaps, and make informed decisions.
+Alongside the insights, it also provides practical recommendations, such as investing in infrastructure in underperforming regions, promoting off-season travel, and enhancing service quality in areas with low satisfaction.

 **Skills:**
-- Environmental data analysis
+- Breaking down insights from data

-- Data visualization & storytelling

-- Analytical thinking

-- Interactive dashboard design
+- Telling stories through visuals

+- Recommending improvements based on real trends

+- Designing easy-to-use dashboards

 **Technology:**
 - Power Query
 - Power BI
-- DAX

 **Results:**
-- Identified pollution hotspots and associated land use types

-- Visualized correlations between rainfall and pollution events

-- Highlighted areas with low dissolved oxygen and fish population decline
+- Spotted that the South leads in revenue, while the East needs more attention

+- Showed that tourist visits and revenue peak between May and July, then drop off

+- Highlighted that the Central region has the lowest satisfaction scores

+- Suggested ways to improve—like investing in the East, creating off-season packages, and fixing service gaps in the Central region

-- Built an intuitive dashboard that supports informed environmental decisions
+- Built an interactive dashboard that makes it easy to explore the data and take action

 ### Superstore Sales Analysis